ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 - GiB (Gibibyte), is a binary unit, where 1 GiB equals 1,073,741,824 bytes

 To ensure transparency, please note that your provisioned storage and associated charges are calculated based on GiB.
 Rest assured that you receive the exact amount of storage you expect and are billed accurately for the GiB you use.
 For more information, see the [FAQs](/docs/vpc?topic=vpc-block-storage-vpc-faq#faq-storage-units).

-Moving volumes across volume-profiles that belong to different families is not allowed.
-{: restriction}

 ### IOPS tiers
 {: #tiers}